Marig

 809. Brotherhood of Mariners Guildmaster Troius

 Guild Hall - The Brotherhood of Mariners is a large guild of sailors, fishermen, shipbuilders and all others who make their living by the sea.
-This is one of the oldest organizations on the eastern coast.
-The Marig guild has a grand tradition and is over eight hundred members strong.
 Resources are abundant, although dues are expensive.
-(5 silver pennies each month for full membership).
+(10 silver pennies each month for full membership, although a lesser membership for those who do not own a boat or ship is available for 2 sp per month).
 Benefits of being a member include: access to and better prices on ship building materials, discounts on supplies and nautical equipment, and the means to keep abreast of the latest news and gossip about the harbor.
-Also, the Brotherhood has contracts with the Harbor Master and the various dock companies which gives members first priority on the docks, free storage of cargo in the warehouses and other matters.
+Reduced docking fees, first rights to certain loading docks, and other services are also available because of their relationship to the Dockmaster, and the amount of trade the Brotherhood brings to Greenvale.
 Lately, the Brotherhood has been very upset by the rapid increase in attacks on ships in the main shipping lanes from the Southern Isles.
 They fear that someone has managed to gain access to documents that reveal naval patrol routes and shipping schedules.

 815. Caravanserai